Design and Technology

-It is the intent of Beehive Lane Primary School for Design Technology to be taught in all year groups through at least one topic per term, which includes one topic relating to food.
+At Beehive Lane Primary School, Design Technology is taught in all year groups through at least one topic per term, which includes one topic relating to food.
 Design Technology projects are often made cross curricular - linking to other subjects taught.

 Key objectives of intent within the Design Technology Curriculum based on the National Curriculum 2014 guidance:

 · Products are to be made for a purpose.

 · Individuality should be ensured in children’s design and construction of products.

 · Delivery of the two strands: Designing and Making; Cooking and Nutrition.

 · Teaching the importance of making on-going changes and improvements during making stages.

 · Looking into seasonality of ingredients and how they are grown, caught or reared.

 · The introduction of computing and coding of products in KS2.